 What is defined as self-steering gear?

-A self-steering gear is best defined as; equipment used on ships and boats to maintain a chosen course without constant human contact.
-It is also commonly known as autopilot and autohelm.
+Self-steering gear is best defined as; equipment used on ships and boats to maintain a chosen course without constant human contact.
+It is also commonly known as auto-pilot and auto-helm.

 What if I am going to sell to my boat?

-If you are planning to sell your boat then please contact the office to advise of the lay-up location and the advertised sale price.
+If you are planning to sell your boat, please contact the office to advise of the lay-up location and the advertised sale price.
 If you have sold your vessel already, please let us know the date of sale as soon as possible.
-We can then issue a cancellation note and organise a refund of any premium owing back to you in respect of the period of unused boat insurance.
-We may require proof such as a bill of sale to confirm the refund of premium.
-Please note, we now offer a discount scheme when selling your boat for yourself and the buyer.
-Please click hereto find out more.
+We can then issue a cancellation note and organise a refund of any premium owing back to you depending on the amount of time spent on cover.

 Do Topsail offer Third Party Liability only cover?

 Yes.
 Depending on your vessel and requirements, we can offer standalone Third Party Liability coverage.
 We can offer up to £5,000,000 cover (any one accident).

 Can I let others sail my boat without a charter agreement, even if they are not joint owners and have no financial interest?